 Status Quo Section

-- Problem or Business Opportunity Clearly define the problem you're addressing or the business opportunity you've identified.
+• Problem or Business Opportunity Clearly define the problem you're addressing or the market opportunity you've identified.
 Use data, anecdotes, or visuals to make the problem relatable and urgent.
-For example, if you’re pitching a health tech solution, you might highlight the inefficiencies and costs associated with current healthcare processes and how your solution streamlines these processes to save time and money.
+For example, if you're pitching a health tech solution, you might highlight the inefficiencies and costs associated with current healthcare processes and how your solution streamlines these processes to save time and money.

 Product Section

-- Case Study (Optional) If you have a compelling case study that demonstrates the effectiveness of your product, include it.
+• Case Study (Optional) If you have a compelling case study that demonstrates the effectiveness of your product, include it.
 This can provide tangible proof of your solution's impact.
-Describe a specific customer, their problem, how your product solved it, and the positive results achieved.
+Describe a specific potential customer, their problem, how your product could solve it, and the positive results achieved.
 Include quotes or testimonials to add credibility.

 Market Section